DRossyCPNV/ProjetGroupe-JeuDePlateau/README.md

 To receive your CFC, you just need to answer a randomly drawn question card from your left-hand neighbor.
 Then you have to roll the dice and get a 4, 5 or 6.

-If necessary, on your next turn you can rerun the die and choose to start from one of the 4 chance boxes.
+If necessary, on your next turn you can rerun the dice and choose to start from one of the 4 chance boxes.

 #### The winner:
 The first player to get his or her CFC wins the game.

-### Download
+## How to run
-Go to the [Releases](../../releases) page.
+- Go to the [Releases](../../releases) page to download a zip Or
+- Clone the repository directly with Git.
+The simply launch Modulopoly.html in your favorite browser.

+Due to its educational purpose and local use, this project is currently available in French only.

 If you enjoyed this project, feel free to give it a star - it's always appreciated.